KŌCHIKU SHAKUHACHI

 Welcome to Kōchiku Shakuhachi

-For over 25 years, I’ve trained with some of the world’s most respected shakuhachi masters in Japan and the West, deepening my understanding of both the music and the tradition.
-Under the long-term guidance and instruction of esteemed teachers such as Riley Lee and Ishikawa Toshimitsu (and briefly with the world-renowned Yokoyama Katsuya), I’ve worked diligently to refine both my performance and teaching methods.
+For over 30 years, I have studied with some of the world’s most respected shakuhachi masters in both Japan and the West.
+Under the long-term guidance of teachers such as Robert Herr, Riley Lee, and Ishikawa Toshimitsu, and through meaningful instruction with the legendary Yokoyama Katsuya and Living National Treasure Zenyoji Keisuke, I have worked to refine both my performance and pedagogy.

-Through my studies with the late scholar, Tsukitani Tsuneko and the Osaka-based Shakuhachi Kenkyūkai, my research on the modern history of shakuhachi has been published in the international journal The World of Music.
-More recently, my exploration of other shakuhachi lineages has deepened and supported my understanding of the shakuhachi tradition.
-These include studies with Designated Prefectural Cultural Treasure Holder for Kinpu-ryu, Dr. Yamada Fumio of Hirosaki, as well as Zenyoji Keisuke of the Jin Nyodo lineage.
+My academic background also informs my teaching.
+Through my studies with the late scholar Tsukitani Tsuneko and the Shakuhachi Kenkyūkai of Osaka, my research on the modern history of the shakuhachi was published in the international journal The World of Music.
+More recently, I have deepened my understanding of other shakuhachi lineages through study with Dr. Yamada Fumio—a Prefecturally Designated Cultural Treasure for Kinpu-ryū shakuhachi in Hirosaki, Japan.

 Achievements and Background